Walter Cawthorn: Later life

 Cawthorn lived at Little Tocknells, in Kallista, within the Dandenong Ranges after his retirement, as Peter Hohnen describes.
 He was "tall and dignified," with dark hair and a military moustache.
 Hohnen notes that he was "a quiet, unassuming man whose demeanour endeared him to many."
 These qualities, along with his 'discretion and capability', allowed him to rise from private to major general and gain acceptance in elite circles.

-Death, funeral, reactions
+Death and funeral service

 In early 1970, after a violent attack by an unidentified assailant near the Melbourne Club, he was admitted to the hospital.
 Cawthorn died on 4 December 1970 and was cremated.
 More than 200 people attended his funeral service in Melbourne.
 Wing Commander B. N. Tennant of the RAAF represented Governor-General of Australia Paul Hasluck at the service.

+Legacy and Commemorations

 Former Governor-General Richard G. Casey, a close friend of Cawthorn's, responded to the news of his death, stating, "Bill Cawthorn was a close and valued friend for 25 years.
 I will miss him greatly.
 He was a very capable and most valuable Australian who more than pulled his weight in many walks of life."

-Former Prime Minister Sir Robert Menzies described him to reporters as "undemonstrative" adding, "He was in a sense the quiet man.
+Former Prime Minister Robert Menzies described him to reporters as "undemonstrative" adding, "He was in a sense the quiet man.
 I had a very great regard for him."